Kalb-Ramond Topological Term in Majorana Superspace and Kaluza-Klein Spectrum Deformation in Five Dimensions: The Supersymmetric Topological Term and the Duality Bm5 -> Am

 \subsection{The Identification \texorpdfstring{$B_{m5} \to A_m$}{Bm5 -> Am} and the Mixed Topological Term}

 The KR field $B_{MN}$ in five dimensions decomposes under the four-dimensional Lorentz group as

-where $B_{mn}$ is an antisymmetric tensor of rank~2 and $B_{m5}$ is a pseudovector in $D=4$.
-In five dimensions a rank-2 antisymmetric tensor and a vector carry the same number of physical degrees of freedom - three each - which is a consequence of the Hodge duality
+where $B_{mn}$ is an antisymmetric tensor of rank 2 and $B_{m5}$ transforms as a vector under the proper orthochronous Lorentz group $SO(1,3)^{\uparrow}$ and as a pseudovector under $D=4$ parity.
+In five dimensions a rank-2 antisymmetric tensor and a vector carry the same number of physical degrees of freedom (see Appendix \ref{app:A}) which is a consequence of the Hodge duality

 between the two representations of $SO(1,3)$.

 We propose to implement~(\ref{eq:Hodgeduality}) as a \emph{direct identification} at the superfield level.
 Recalling the superfield content of the vector multiplet from Section~\ref{subsec:vectorsf},